nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Coordinators of pet sale who need a contact list of both clients, deliverers and suppliers.
 These coordinators run their business online and get used to typing.
 Such people need to maintain a contact list of clients, deliverers, and suppliers.

-* has a need to manage a significant number of contacts
-* prefer desktop apps over other types
-* can type fast
+* get used to desktop for their online business, and can type fast
-* prefers typing to mouse interactions
-* is reasonably comfortable using CLI apps
 * meet a lot of people online
 * need to contact a lot of people on a regular basis
 * need to keep track of fast-growing pets